 Desserts can be one of my weaknesses.

-While I don’t always overindulge, I tend to want something sweet after every lunch and dinner…or breakfast (you’ve gotta have something to cool your mouth off after eggs with hotsauce!)
+While I don’t always overindulge, I tend to want something sweet after every lunch and dinner.

 I love making a batch of these protein balls and storing them in the freezer for a quick protein treat (that tastes like a peanut butter cup!)

-I made a batch of these a few days ago and have been eating several each day in between meals (or when the baby is fussy and I need something quick.)
-Seriously a life saver!
+I made a batch of these a few days ago and have been eating several each day in between meals when I start to feel dizzy or tired.

 I love these protein balls because they taste like a rich dessert.

 They are free of refined sugar and are good for you too!